AriFordsham/GHCWiki/records/declared-overloaded-record-fields/implementors-view.md

 > currently means `customer_id` is to be same type as `custName`.

 >
+> On the other hand, the advantage of repeating the type (from an implementation point of view) is that the desugarrer doesn't have to look for the `fieldLabel` to generate the `Has` instance.

+>
 > Opportunity for improvement! \]

 ### Record/field update